oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.

-If the client does not send the "code_challenge" in the request, the authorization endpoint MUST return the authorization error response with the "error" value set to "invalid_request".
-The "error_description" or the response of "error_uri" SHOULD explain the nature of error, e.g., code challenge required.
+An AS MUST reject requests without a `code_challenge` from public clients, and MUST reject such requests from other clients unless there is reasonable assurance that the client mitigates authorization code injection in other ways.
+See {{authorization_codes}} for details.

-If the server supporting PKCE does not support the requested transformation, the authorization endpoint MUST return the authorization error response with "error" value set to "invalid_request".
-The "error_description" or the response of "error_uri" SHOULD explain the nature of error, e.g., transform algorithm not supported.
+If the server does not support the requested `code_challenge_method` transformation, the authorization endpoint MUST return the authorization error response with `error` value set to `invalid_request`.
+The `error_description` or the response of `error_uri` SHOULD explain the nature of error, e.g., transform algorithm not supported.

-If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirection URI, the authorization server informs the client by adding the following parameters to the query component of the redirection URI using the "application/x-www-form-urlencoded" format, per Appendix B:
+If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirection URI, the authorization server informs the client by adding the following parameters to the query component of the redirection URI using the `application/x-www-form-urlencoded` format, per Appendix B:

 "error":
 :    REQUIRED.
 A single ASCII [USASCII] error code from the